Family Estrangement: A Therapist’s Guide for Women Who Made an Impossible Choice

 In plain terms: Estrangement is the relationship status.
 No contact is one possible strategy within that status.
 You might be estranged but still get a card at Christmas.
 Or you might be fully no-contact and technically estranged.
 Both are valid.
 Neither requires justification.

-A toxic family system is one in which the relational dynamics — communication patterns, power structures, emotional rules — consistently harm rather than support the members within it.
-Judith Herman, MD, psychiatrist at Harvard Medical School and author of Trauma and Recovery, describes such systems as ones in which “the most fundamental rules of human relationship are violated.”
+A toxic family system is one in which the relational dynamics.
+Communication patterns, power structures, emotional rules.
+Consistently harm rather than support the members within it.
+Judith Herman, MD, Clinical Professor of Psychiatry at Harvard Medical School and Cambridge Health Alliance and author of Trauma and Recovery, describes such systems as ones in which “the most fundamental rules of human relationship are violated.”
 Common features include chronic emotional invalidation, role rigidity, narcissistic family dynamics, scapegoating, enmeshment, and coercive control.

 The Psychology Behind the Decision